fdazen/fda-documentation/financial_reports.md

 ###**Fields Legend**

 **Source/Market**: Depending on your filter, this field will show the name of the source/market from/for which revenue has been produced.
-Note that in the example it shows as _Undefined_: this means that the revenue values are showing for all reservation for which a source/market has not been specified.
+Note that in the example there is an _Undefined_ market: this means that the revenue values are showing for those reservations for which no market has been specified.
-**Occupancy**: Number
+**Occupancy**: Number of people.
+**PAX**:
+**Total Revenue**: total revenue for the selected market and date range.
+**ADR**: Average Daily Rate.
+**Occupancy %**: Percentage of occupancy level.
+**% PAX**: Percentage of people staying at the property for the selected date range.
+**% of Revenue**: Percentage of total revenue for the selected market and date range.